Astrophysical jet

+Astrophysical jets are associated with many types of high-energy astronomical sources, such as black holes, neutron stars and pulsars.
+Their causes are not yet fully understood, but they are believed to arise from dynamic interactions within accretion disks.
+One explanation is that as an accretion disk spins, it generates a rotating, tangled magnetic field which concentrates material from the disk into the jets and then drives it away from the central object.
+Jets may also be influenced by a general relativity effect known as frame-dragging.

 Most of the largest and most active jets are created by supermassive black holes (SMBH) in the centre of active galaxies such as quasars and radio galaxies or within galaxy clusters.
 Such jets can exceed millions of parsecs in length.
-Other astronomical objects that contain jets include cataclysmic variable stars, X-ray binaries and gamma-ray bursts (GRB).
-Jets on a much smaller scale (~parsecs) may be found in star forming regions including T Tauri stars and Herbig–Haro objects; these objects are partially formed by the interaction of jets with the interstellar medium.
+Other astronomical objects that produce, or are caused by, jets include cataclysmic variable stars, X-ray binaries and gamma-ray bursts (GRB).
+Jets on a much smaller scale (~parsecs) may be found in star forming regions, including T Tauri stars and Herbig–Haro objects; these objects are partially formed by the interaction of jets with the interstellar medium.
 Bipolar outflows may also be associated with protostars, or with evolved post-AGB stars, planetary nebulae and bipolar nebulae.

 Relativistic jets

 Relativistic jets are beams of ionised matter accelerated close to the speed of light.
 Most have been observationally associated with central black holes of some active galaxies, radio galaxies or quasars, and also by galactic stellar black holes, neutron stars or pulsars.
 Beam lengths may extend between several thousand, hundreds of thousands or millions of parsecs.
 Jet velocities when approaching the speed of light show significant effects of the special theory of relativity; for example, relativistic beaming that changes the apparent beam brightness.

 Massive central black holes in galaxies have the most powerful jets, but their structure and behaviours are similar to those of smaller galactic neutron stars and black holes.
 These SMBH systems are often called microquasars and show a large range of velocities.
 SS 433 jet, for example, has a mean velocity of 0.26c.
-Relativistic jet formation may also explain observed gamma-ray bursts.
+Relativistic jet formation may also explain observed gamma-ray bursts, which have the most relativistic jets known, being ultrarelativistic.

 Mechanisms behind the composition of jets remain uncertain, though some studies favour models where jets are composed of an electrically neutral mixture of nuclei, electrons, and positrons, while others are consistent with jets composed of positron–electron plasma.
 Trace nuclei swept up in a relativistic positron–electron jet would be expected to have extremely high energy, as these heavier nuclei should attain velocity equal to the positron and electron velocity.